moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

     yarn add @nomicfoundation/hardhat-ethers ethers @openzeppelin/contracts
     ```

-Now we can edit `hardhat.config.js` to include the following network and account configurations for our Appchain.
-You can replace the demo EVM Appchain values with the respective parameters for your own EVM Appchain which can be found at [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.
+Now we can edit `hardhat.config.js` to include the following network and account configurations for our Tanssi Appchain.
+You can replace the demo EVM Appchain values with the respective parameters for your own Tanssi EVM Appchain which can be found at [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.

 ???+ code "hardhat.config.js"